Doublevil/scbspeedrun/levels/any_ml/pp/PP7.md

   **Notes**
   - This is almost the same as the dash boost strat, it still works with a corner boost.
 It's a bit more consistent and almost as fast, but it's less obvious to see if you are going to get it or if you should fallback to the casual strat.
+  - If you didn't get enough height from the corner boost, you can still recover using a single swap dash or SD storage.
 </details>

 ---